RIEM News LogoRIEM News

 Read original article

 The article discusses the third episode of the AAAI podcast series "Generations in Dialogue: Bridging Perspectives in AI," which features a conversation between host Ella Lan and Professor Roberto Martín-Martín.
-The series aims to explore how generational experiences influence perspectives on artificial intelligence, focusing on the challenges, opportunities, and ethical considerations of AI development.
-In this episode, Martín-Martín shares insights from his personal journey—from childhood curiosity in dismantling toys to his current research integrating robotics, computer vision, and machine learning to create autonomous agents capable of complex real-world tasks such as cooking and mobile manipulation.
-He emphasizes the importance of making robotics accessible to everyone and discusses how machines can augment human capabilities.
-Professor Martín-Martín is an Assistant Professor at the University of Texas at Austin, with a background that includes research positions at Salesforce AI and Stanford Vision and Learning Lab.
-His interdisciplinary work draws on psychology and cognitive science to inform robot perception and action, earning him recognition through best paper awards and leadership roles such as Chair of
+The series aims to explore how generational experiences influence perspectives on AI, addressing challenges, opportunities, and ethical considerations in the field.
+In this episode, Martín-Martín shares insights from his childhood curiosity about technology to his current research focus on embodied AI, robotics, perception, and action.
+He emphasizes the importance of making robots accessible to everyone and discusses how machines can augment human capabilities, drawing inspiration from human cognition and interdisciplinary fields like psychology and cognitive science.
+Professor Roberto Martín-Martín is an Assistant Professor of Computer Science at the University of Texas at Austin, specializing in integrating robotics, computer vision, and machine learning to develop autonomous agents capable of real-world perception and action.
+His research covers a range of tasks from basic manipulation and navigation to complex activities such as cooking and mobile manipulation.
+With a background that includes positions

 Tags